tillay8/encryption/README.md

 if it starts with `@@` it makes it the new password

+if it starts with `££` it parses it as an encrypted image

+if it is an image, it encryptes the image

-if it starts with neither, it prompts the user for text to encrypt
+if it starts with none of these, it prompts the user for text to encrypt

 flags: